Looking for a blog rich with information on codependency, trauma, and self-esteem? Search this archive of more than 150 original posts.

 Read MoreAre you wondering if you have anxious attachment?
 Here’s a quick, extremely informal and homemade way to assess if your relationship style might lean toward anxious attachment (aka, preoccupied attachment or ambivalent attachment).
 This isn’t a formal assessment!
 You’d need to sit down with a mental health professional to discuss these matters in depth to know for certain—or have them administer an AAI (Adult Attachment Interview).
 A Very Not-Official Anxious Attachment Quiz Review the following items, making a note of each one that describes you well: I often end up in relationships where I seem more invested than the other person.
 In romantic relationships,...

-Read MoreAre you looking for therapy in Austin?
+Read MoreAre you looking for therapy in Athens, Georgia?
 Yes?
 In that case, the answer to your question is fairly simple.
 Pick up a stone, throw it in any direction.
 Chances are good it may hit a therapist.
 Why?
 (Unnecessary sidebar: please don’t actually throw stones at people.)
-Well, Austin is a pretty great place to live, honestly.
+Well, Athens is a pretty great place to live, honestly.
 Not that I’m biased or anything, of course.
-But seriously—last I checked, there were more therapists per capita here than in many other major metropolitan cities in Texas.
-And the Austin therapeutic community is incredibly diverse.
-For trauma recovery, we have EMDRIA – that’s the EMDR International Association—based in Austin.
-EMDR...
+But seriously, we have an incredibly skilled bunch of therapists in this town.
+We have a community that is incredibly sophisticated in its practice of trauma recovery.
+We have a huge community of trauma-sensitive IPNB-happy therapists studying IFS, NARM, TBRI, and all other manner of...

 Read MoreI wish I could say I was surprised by this latest news cycle and the backlash that followed.
 But, when you’re a trauma therapist, you become a repository for some of the deepest secrets and pain humankind can offer.
 You don’t get to have the luxury of denial.
 And you get to see fierce, quiet displays of courage in your clients every week as they heal.
 It is sacred work I feel lucky to do each and every day.
 But, the point of this article isn’t to talk about the privileges and hazards of my profession.
 I’m writing this for all the survivors of sexual trauma out there.
 I know there are a lot of us.
 You’ve probably already seen plenty of posts about how to...